beckje01/gr8us-2013-plugin-talk/slides.md

 * Unclear on what has changed
 * Upgrade Pain
-* Easy to destory changes
+* Easy to destroy changes

 ~~~~
 ## Inline Plugin